slaclab/rogue/docs/src/interfaces/memory/master.rst

     import rogue.interfaces.memory

     # Create a subclass of a memory Master
-    # This master will initiate a read from a passed adddress and
+    # This master will initiate a read from a passed address and
     # increment that value at that address by a passed value
     class MyMemMaster(rogue.interfaces.memory.Master):